 Clonakilty, often shortened to "Clon", is a town on the coast of County Cork in southwest Ireland, 50 km southwest of Cork city.
-It's a seaside resort, with a population in almost 5000 in 2022.
-It has a museum about its most famous son was Michael Collins (1890-1922), often spoken of as "Ireland's lost leader".
+It's a seaside resort, with a population of 5000 in 2022.
+It has a museum about its most famous son was Michael Collins (1890-1922), often regarded as "Ireland's lost leader".

 Understand